rtCamp/snapwp-helper/docs/hooks.md

 `admin_enqueue_scripts`

-Fires to enqueue scripts in the admin area.
+Fires when enqueuing scripts for all admin pages.

 ```php
 do_action( 'admin_enqueue_scripts' );